rhomobile/rhomobile-docs/docs/en/edge/api/battery.md

 <h2><i class='icon-edit'></i>Examples</h2>

 <a name='e0'></a><div class=' example' id='e0'><div class="accordion-group"><div class="accordion-heading"><span class="accordion-toggle"   href="#cExample0"><strong>Retrieve the Battery status</strong></div><div id="cExample0" class="accordion-body">  <div class="accordion-inner">
-<pre><code>                Synchronously: If you are only interested in the current battery level, for example to decide whether you have sufficient battery for the worker to start their shift, then you can immediately determine the level as follows
+<p>Synchronously: If you are only interested in the current battery level, for example to decide whether you have sufficient battery for the worker to start their shift, then you can immediately determine the level as follows</p>
-</code></pre>
 <ul class='nav nav-tabs' id='exI0-S0Tab'><li class='active'><a href='#exI0-S0JS' data-toggle='tab'>JavaScript</a></li><li ><a href='#exI0-S0RUBY' data-toggle='tab'>Ruby</a></li></ul><div class='tab-content'><div class='tab-pane active' id='exI0-S0JS'><pre class='CodeRay'><code>:::javascript